movingname/fuzzingModel/README.md

 This repository contains data and scripts for the work Empirical Analysis and Modeling of Black-Box Mutational Fuzzing.

 To reproduce our analysis, please follow the steps described Section 1 and 2.
-To redo the fuzzing, please follow the steps in Section 3. **Notice**: We do not share seed files, because the size of the seed collection is too large (10GB+).
-However, we list the sources of seed files we used in Section 3.1.
+To redo the fuzzing, please follow the steps in Section 3. **Notice**: We do not share seed files directly, because (1) the size of the seed collection is too large (10GB+), (2) we have used some PDF seed files containing some private information, and (3) some seed files collected from the search engines might be associated with copyright that prevents sharing.
+However, we list the sources of seed files and tools we used in Section 3.1.
 Some seed files can be directly downloaded from websites, while others need to be collected from search engines such as Bing and Google.